Max Weber: Weber studies

-These scholars entered American and British academia when Weber's writings, such as the General Economic History, were beginning to be translated into English.
-Talcott Parsons, an American scholar, was influenced by his readings of Weber and Sombart as a student in Germany during the 1920s.
-He obtained permission from Marianne Weber to publish a translation of The Protestant Ethic and the Spirit of Capitalism in his 1930 essay collection, the Collected Essays on the Sociology of Religion.
-This translated version, which the publisher heavily edited, was not initially successful.
-Parsons used this translation as part of his effort to create an academic sociology, which resulted in his 1937 book The Structure of Social Action.
+These scholars entered American and British academia when English translations of Weber's writings, such as the General Economic History, were beginning to be published.
+Talcott Parsons, an American scholar, was influenced by his readings of Weber and Sombart as a student in 1920s Germany.
+Marianne Weber gave him permission to publish a The Protestant Ethic and the Spirit of Capitalism translation in his 1930 essay collection, the Collected Essays on the Sociology of Religion.
+It was heavily edited by the publisher and was not initially successful.
+Nevertheless, it was part of Parsons's effort to create an academic sociology, which resulted in his 1937 book The Structure of Social Action.
 In it, Parsons argued that Weber and Durkheim were foundational sociologists.
 However, his book was not successful until after the Second World War.
-He then published a translation of Economy and Society as The Theory of Social and Economic Organization.
-Parsons's increasing scholarly prominence led to this volume's own elevated influence.
+He translated Economy and Society as The Theory of Social and Economic Organization.
+Parsons's increasing scholarly prominence increased its influence.
 Other translations began to appear, including C. Wright Mills and Hans Gerth's From Max Weber: Essays in Sociology in 1946, which was a collection of excerpts from Weber's writings.
-In the last year of the decade, Edward Shils edited a translation of Weber's Collected Essays on Methodology, which was published as The Methodology of the Social Sciences.
+In 1949, Edward Shils edited a translation of Weber's Collected Essays on Methodology, which was published as The Methodology of the Social Sciences.